Stock car racing: Canada

-Stock Car Racing has existed in Canada as early as the 1950s in amateur format, although official structured competitions began with the introduction of the CASCAR league in 1981.
-The league went on for a few decades until 2006, when it was replaced with the NASCAR Pinty's Series of racing.
+Stock Car Racing has existed in Canada as early as the 1950s in amateur format, although official structured competitions began with the foundation of CASCAR in 1981.
+The league went on for a few decades until 2006, when it was purchased by NASCAR and became the NASCAR Canada Series.
 Vehicle models used are typically from the makes of Chevrolet, Dodge, and Ford.
-The tracks generally feature a wide variety of types, from ovals to other shapes not commonly found in the official American NASCAR league.
+The series runs a higher percentage of road and street courses compared to the top 4 NASCAR series in America.
 The competition has had a growing interest in the recent decades.

 Other regions

 Internationally, stock car racing has not enjoyed the same success as within the United States and Canada.
 Brazil also has a successful stock car racing series, with starting grids of 30 or more cars, and two brands competing: Chevrolet and Toyota.
 Brazilian Stock Car also has two developing series.
 Despite the name, Brazilian stock car competitions are not held on oval tracks, thus they resemble more touring car racing than stock car racing the same can be said about Argentina's popular stock series, called Turismo Carretera.

-Unsuccessful efforts have been made in Australia, South Africa, and Japan as well.
+Unsuccessful efforts have been made in Australia, Chile, South Africa, and Japan as well.